Asht0n16/Civ6-Mod-BookOfMormon/README.md

   - All new cities that are founded receive a free ancient wall.
 Production costs for walls and encampments districts are reduced.

 - Gadianton
   - Gadianton is unable to form a religion, thus losing any Nephite bonuses for a strong religion.
-Luxury goods provide extra gold and culture.
+  - Luxury goods provide extra gold and culture.
+  - Extra gold for pillaging and defeating enemy units.

 - Mormon
   - Historian General.
 Science bonuses and a unique unit?